Feb 2, 2026

 Step 5: Link from high-authority pages.
 Your homepage, pillar pages, and top-performing blog posts have the most authority.
 Use them to boost newer or underperforming content.

 Step 6: Update old content with new links.
-Every time you publish a new blog post, go back to 3–5 older posts and add contextual links to the new content.
+Every time you publish a new blog post, go back to a handful of older posts and add contextual links to the new content.
 This helps Google discover the new page faster and passes authority from established content to fresh content.
 Most B2B companies skip this step.
 That's why their new content takes months to rank.

 Step 7: Monitor and adjust.
 Internal linking is a weekly action item.
 Track pages with low internal links, crawl depth distribution, organic traffic to newly linked pages, and engagement metrics.
 Run a full audit every quarter.
 Make small adjustments weekly.